Tuesday, 8 May 2018

 • The hierarchy of clergy within a particular Christian Church or institutionalized religion as a political or social force.

-I do not recall Jesus instructing us to build a building, form an organization, develop a doctrine, elect some clergy and institutionalize ourselves so that we can meet on some day/s of the week to perform some rituals!
+I do not recall Jesus instructing us to build a building, form an organization, develop a doctrine, elect some clergy, and institutionalize ourselves so that we can meet on some day(s) of the week to perform some rituals!
+My post on "being built to specifications" dealt with this.

 Secondly, there is also a spiritual message and significance for ekklēsia and believers of today.
 The purpose is to reveal seven different types of individuals/ekklēsia and to shepherd them towards God's Truth and God's Grace.